widmogrod/zf2-facebook-module/README.md

 # Introduction
-FacebookBundle is simple integration with [Facebook php-sdk](https://github.com/facebook/php-sdk) library
+FacebookBundle is simple integration with [Facebook php-sdk](https://github.com/facebook/php-sdk) library.

+P.S.
+Sory for my english.
+If You wish to help me with this project or correct my english description - You are welcome :)

 # Requirements